A Unified Model of Particle Physics and Cosmology: Origin of Inflation, Baryogenesis, Neutrino Mass, CDM and Dark Energy

 The remainder of this paper is organized as follows.
-I give a complete solution of the inflationary evolution in Section II.
-The reheating evolution is solved in Section III.
-I discuss the evolutions of the little inflation and the hot expansion in IV Section.
-In Section V, I deal with the generation of the neutrino mass and the baryon asymmetry by the particle model calculation.
-Section VI is a summary of the numerical results of the model.
+In Section II, I outline the new extension of the SM, and then discuss the neutrino mass, leptogenesis mechanism and dark matter annihilation.
+I give a complete solution of the slow-roll inflation in Section III.
+I discuss the reheating evolution and baryogenesis in Section IV.
+I discusses the current CDM condensation and dark energy genesis, and also eliminating the ``Hubble tension" in Section V. Section VI is a summary of the numerical results of the unified model.
 Section VII is devoted to conclusions.